ossf/wg-securing-software-repos/docs/package-deletion-policies.md

 Is _that_ package a dependency of another package (making the package to be deleted a transitive dependency)?

 If other packages within the ecosystem depend on the package to be deleted, that is direct proof that deletion would cause ecosystem harm.
-A package manager maintainer team could choose whatever threshold they like, but many package managers choose to not allow for deletion of dependent packages at all.
+A package registry administrator team could choose whatever threshold they like, but many package registries choose to not allow for deletion of dependent packages at all.

 ### Maintainer Status

 Many package deletion policies will not allow packages with more than one maintainer to be deleted.
 Allowing a single maintainer to delete the package could contradict the will of the other maintainers and there is not an uncomplicated way to get the consent of the maintainer team.
 Multiple maintainers also implies an increased investment in the project.
-Additionally a package manager could differentiate between a "maintainer" and an "owner" and only allow for the package owner to delete the package.
+Additionally a package registry could differentiate between a "maintainer" and an "owner" and only allow for the package owner to delete the package.

 ## What to do About Namespaces?

 When a given package meets all the criteria discussed above and the package maintainer deletes the package, what happens next?

-When a package is deleted from a package manager, it frees the namespace that the package was occupying.
+When a package is deleted from a package registry, it frees the namespace that the package was occupying.
 Unless specifically prohibited, another package could be published with the name of the previously deleted package.
 Within a fairly conservative package deletion policy, this is unlikely to be a problem as the deleted package did not have widespread adoption.
-However, if a package manager allows for the deletion of widely used, established packages, the open namespace can become a security issue if a new (potentially malicious) package is published with the same namespace.
+However, if a package registry allows for the deletion of widely used, established packages, the open namespace can become a security issue if a new (potentially malicious) package is published with the same namespace.
-Even if the new package isn't malicious, it has the potential to be confusing to users.
+Even if the new package isn't malicious, it has the potential to confuse users.
 Therefore, when considering a package deletion policy, it is important to consider what to do with the vacated namespaces.
-Some package managers never reuse a namespace, which is a reasonable security measure.
+Some package registries never reuse a namespace, which is a best practice security measure.
 Alternatively namespaces could be reused, with additional protections in place (for example, file hashing to notify users of changes).

-## Package Manager Structure and Package Deletion Policies
+## Package Registry Structure and Package Deletion Policies

-Additionally, a package deletion policy could be impacted by architectural choices within the given package manager.
+Additionally, a package deletion policy could be impacted by architectural choices within the given package registry.

 ### Decentralized Publishing